What SLPs Need to Know:

 - Cognitive flexibility (shifting): to read heteronyms (the same written word with different pronunciations) correctly based on the context

-- Inhibition: to ignore irrelevant text while interpreting the main message
+- Response inhibition: to ignore irrelevant text while interpreting the main message

 Alexia Classifications